Meet The

 OPERATIONS MANAGER

-Noa is our Operations Manager in Greece and Head Guide in Sfakia, Crete.
-Hailing from Greek/French parentage he has also worked and traveled extensively all over the world.
-We also think he is possibly a Merman!
-(Male mermaid).
+Noa is our Operations Manager in Greece.
+Hailing from Greek/French parentage he has worked and travelled extensively around the world.
+We like to think he might be a Merman!

 Biography